minio/kes-docs/content/_includes/server-config.md

 # of the following form:
 #   <API-version>/<API>/<operation>/[<argument-0>/<argument-1>/...]>
 #
-# Each KES server API has an unique path - e.g. /v1/key/create/<key-name>.
+# Each KES server API has an unique path - for example, /v1/key/create/<key-name>.
 # A client request is allowed if and only if no deny pattern AND at least one
 # allow pattern matches the request URL path.
 #